bytespider/jsOAuth/README.md

 ## Building

-To start developing, clone this repository and initialize the dependent git submodules by executing the following commands:
+To start developing, clone this repository and initialise the dependent git submodules by executing the following commands:

     git submodule init
     git submodule update

 To build the entire library type `make` from the command line.

-To build just the W3C compatable version, type `make jsoauth` from the command line.
+To build just the W3C compatible version, type `make jsoauth` from the command line.
-To build just CommonJS/Node.JS compatable module type `make commonjs` from the command line.
+To build just CommonJS/Node.JS compatible module type `make commonjs` from the command line.

 All files are compiled into the dist directory.